-- An initial stock grant of 200,000 fully vested shares of Class A Common Stock issued in July 2019 under the 2012 Plan. - Additional stock grants of 100,000 shares of Class A Common Stock to be issued on each of March 1, 2020, March 1, 2021, and March 1, 2022 under the 2012 Plan.
-Compensation expense of \$157 and \$409 was recognized during the years ended February 28, 2022, and February 28, 2021, respectively, based upon the grant fair value of \$4.15 per share using the graded vesting attribution method.
-For the year ended February 28, 2023, there was no remaining compensation expense recognized related to these awards.
-On March 1, 2020, 100,000 of these stock grants vested, resulting in 100,000 shares of the Company's Class A Common Stock being issued to Mr. Lavelle.
-On March 1, 2021, an additional 100,000 of these stock grants vested, resulting in 60,653 shares of Class A Common Stock being issued to Mr. Lavelle and 39,347 shares being withheld for taxes.
+- An initial stock grant of 200,000 fully vested shares of Class A Common Stock issued in July 2019 under the 2012 Plan. - Additional stock grants of 100,000 shares of Class A Common Stock were issued on each of March 1, 2020, March 1, 2021, and March 1, 2022 under the 2012 Plan.
+Compensation expense of \$157 was recognized during the year ended February 28, 2022, based upon the grant fair value of \$4.15 per share using the graded vesting attribution method.
+For the years ended February 29, 2024 and February 28, 2023, there was no remaining compensation expense recognized related to these awards.
 On March 1, 2022, the final 100,000 of these stock grants vested, resulting in 61,337 shares of Class A Common Stock being issued to Mr. Lavelle and 38,663 shares being withheld for taxes. - Grant of market stock units ("MSU's") up to a maximum value of \$5,000, based upon the achievement of a 90-calendar day average stock price of no less than \$5.49 over the performance period ending on the third and fifth anniversary of the effective date of the Employment Agreement.
-The value of the MSU award increases based upon predetermined targeted 90-calendar day average stock prices with a maximum of \$5,000 if the 90-calendar day average high stock price equals or exceeds \$15.00.
-The average stock price is calculated based on the highest average closing price of one share of our Class A common stock, as reported on the NASDAQ Stock Market during any 90-calendar day period prior to each measurement date.
-The number of shares to be issued under the 2012 Plan related to the MSUs based upon achievement of the maximum award value of \$5,000, and if issued at \$15.00 per share, is estimated at 333,333 shares.
+The value of the MSU award would increase based upon predetermined targeted 90-calendar day average stock prices with a maximum of \$5,000 if the 90-calendar day average high stock price equals or exceeds \$15.00.
+The average stock price was calculated based on the highest average closing price of one share of our Class A common stock, as reported on the NASDAQ Stock Market during any 90-calendar day period prior to each measurement date.
+The number of shares to be issued under the 2012 Plan related to the MSUs based upon achievement of the maximum award value of \$5,000, and if issued at \$15.00 per share, was estimated at 333,333 shares.
 The award may be settled in shares or in cash upon mutual agreement between the Company and Mr. Lavelle.
 Actual results may differ based upon when the high average stock price is achieved and settled.
 The Company used a Monte Carlo simulation to calculate the fair value of the award on the grant date.
 A Monte Carlo simulation requires the use of various assumptions, including the stock price volatility and risk-free interest rate as of the valuation date.
-We recognized stock-based compensation expense of \$91, \$241, and \$241 for the years ended February 28, 2023, February 28, 2022, and February 28, 2021, respectively, related to these MSU's using the graded vesting attribution method over the performance period.
+We recognized stock-based compensation expense of \$91, \$91, and \$241 for the years ended February 29, 2024, February 28, 2023, and February 28, 2022, respectively, related to these MSU's using the graded vesting attribution method over the performance period.
 On March 1, 2022, 80% of this MSU award vested and was settled in cash, resulting in a payment made to Mr. Lavelle in the amount of \$4,000 during the year ended February 28, 2023.
-As of February 28, 2023, 20% of the MSU's remain outstanding.
+As of February 29, 2024, 20% of the MSU's remained outstanding.
+On March 1, 2024, the remaining 20% of the MSU's vested and will be settled in cash during the first quarter of Fiscal 2025.